trevorcousins/PSMCplus/README.md

 Default behaviour is to assume `lambda_A_fg` is 1 everywhere.
 See the [Inference Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for more information on this, especially for the decoding.

+-its
+Number of iterations of the EM algorithm.

+Default behaviour is `its=20`.

 -thresh
 Stop iterating the EM algorithm after the change in log-likelihood is less than thresh.